In-depth reviews

 For example, the climate control panel has chunky up-down toggle switches to adjust the temperature, while the buttons for the air-conditioning and demister are large and square, meaning you can still use them while wearing gloves.
 That's not an issue we faced on our test drive in warm French weather, but it’s reassuring to know you’ll be able to easily control the van’s functions in the colder months of the year.

-There are several versions of the e-Berlingo van available, as well as the seven-seater MPV passenger model.
-The entry-level panel van in Enterprise Pro trim starts from just under £26,000 before VAT, but after the plug-in van grant has been deducted.
+There are a few versions of the e-Berlingo van available, with different body styles and lengths depending on the one you go for.
+The e-Berlingo range begins with the panel van version in the entry-level Enterprise Edition trim, which starts from just under £30,000 excluding VAT, but after the plug-in van grant has been deducted.

-For that price, you get 16-inch steel wheels, a modular folding passenger bench seat, an eight-inch touchscreen with Bluetooth and rear parking sensors.
-Standard safety systems include cruise control, a speed limiter and rear parking sensors; upgrading to the XL body length costs around £1,200 more.
+For that price, you get 16-inch steel wheels, an electronic handbrake, an eight-inch touchscreen with Bluetooth, plus rear parking sensors.
+Standard safety systems include cruise control and a speed limiter, among other bits and bobs.
+Entry-spec Enterprise Edition panel vans come in the regular M length by default, though the longer XL body length can be specified for an additional £855.

 All things considered, the e-Berlingo is worth taking a look at if you think an electric van would suit your business.
 It’s relaxing to drive, just as practical as the diesel version and features an interior that's built to last.
-However, there's a flurry of new electric vans set to rival the e-Berlingo launching soon, including the closely related trio of the Nissan Townstar, Mercedes eCitan and second-generation Renault Kangoo E-TECH, so we’ll have to wait and see how it stacks up against the competition.
+However, there's a flurry of new electric vans set to rival the e-Berlingo launching soon, including models such as the next-gen Mercedes eCitan and Ford E-Transit Courier, so we’ll have to wait and see how it stacks up against the competition.

 Most Popular